brian-vendia/pwc-workshop/README-Milestone4.md

 ```

 Wait for an initial email from AWS confirming you'd like to subscribe to the SNS topic.
 If you don't confirm your subscription, you won't receive notification emails.
-It takes about XYZ minutes for the AWS wiring to take effect.
+It may take several minutes for the AWS wiring to take effect.

 Make a change to the Uni using either the GraphQL Explorer or the web application to generate a new block, and a corresponding email